A path integral formula of quantum gravity emergent from entangled local structures: Relation to the Hamiltonian formalism of general relativity

-where we have defined $ \Lambda_i=N(\mathbf{r})\omega_i(\mathbf{r})$, and hence reproduces the form of the Gauss constraint in Eq.~\eqref{AshGaussC}.
+Comparing the new Hamiltonian and Gauss constraints to the ones in the Ashtekar's formalism, we can deduce that $\phi^i_a$ plays the role of the densitized triad $E^i_a$, and $\omega^i_a$ provides the Ashtekar connection.
+Since $\omega^i_a$ given by eq.\eqref{momentum} is the conjugate momentum of $\phi^i_a$, it is easy to check that the Poisson bracket $\{\phi^i_{a,x},\omega_j^{b,y}\}=\delta^i_j\delta^b_a\delta^y_x$ is closed.
+Nonetheless, the Hamiltonian constraints is equivalent to Ashtekar's one only when the Immirzi parameter is pure imaginary.
+For a real Barbero-Immirzi parameter, the extra term proportional to $(1+\gamma^2)$ vanishes, as discussed in Ref.~\cite{Alexander:2012ge} in relation to the chiral symmetry breaking.
+The internal symmetry of the coupled DOF in our model is ${\rm O}(N)$, where $N$ is a large number for local DOF.
+The $\SU(2)$ internal symmetry should then originate from a symmetry breaking of ${\rm O}(N)$, as discussed by Lee in Ref.~\cite{Lee:2019uix}.
+Providing a full Ashtekar's Hamiltonian for any value of the Barbero-Immirzi parameter is beyond the scope of this work, and we will abstain from that.
 The fact that the form of the Hamiltonian constraints (within the Hamiltonian formalism of GR) is reproduced does not ensure these to act like symmetry constraints in GR.
-The vanishing of the symmetry constraints and the closure (on-shell) of their algebra is rather attained at the equilibrium, i.e. in the infrared limit of the RG flow.
+The vanishing of the symmetry constraints and the closure (on-shell) of their algebra is rather attained at the equilibrium, i.e.~in the infrared limit of the RG flow.

 The existence of the infrared limit of the RG flow ensures that this model of emergent gravity, originating from entangled local DOF, provides at equilibrium the Einstein's theory of gravity.
 On the other hand, the bridge between the theory of entangled local DOF formulated by Lee and Einstein's GR, expressed in the Ashtekar variables and with coupling constant determined by the mass term in Lee's theory, is realized by GFT.
 The existence of a UV fixed point is still under investigation.
 A recent attempt toward this direction is provided by \cite{lulli2021stochastic}, in which the Ricci flow generates a geometric RG flow, its physical meaning being related to relaxation processes in out-of-equilibrium quantum field systems.